gpeddle/landscaping/ddd/domain-model.md

 ## Minor Entities

-The following minor entities exist to support non-core parts of the busoiness domain.
+The following minor entities exist to support non-core parts of the business domain.

 1. Message